FrederikJM/BIManalyst_g_28/A5/README.md

 # (As a group) summary of the feedback you recieved on your tutorial
+*Unfortunately, feedback was only provided from one group* <br>
+The key points of the feedback were:
+    -The visualizations are nice
-It is suggested that we make it clearer what the structural engineer should have calculated beforehand, also the length of the different zones could be present in the plots.
-Lastly, it is pointed out that the visualizations are nice.
+    -Please make it clearer what the structural engineer should have calculated beforehand.
+    -The length of the different zones can be shown in the plots.